DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

 The output file is the plot we'll make as a `.png` file: `3_plot/out/doy_plot.png`.
 The Python script we'll adapt to use for this step is `3_plot/plot_doy_mean.py`.

-If you read the Python script you'll see that there's one other hardcoded bit of information: the lake depths at which to plot temperatures.
+If you read the Python script, you'll see that there's one other hardcoded bit of information: the lake depths at which to plot temperatures.
 Let's include that in our rule as well using the `params` directive.

 Try creating this rule yourself.